 It all started when, in October 1888, a meeting chaired by Mr W H MacDonald, a housemaster from Marlborough College, resulted in the building of nine rather indifferent holes on Marlborough Common with a hut for a clubhouse.
 Progress was slow and came to an abrupt end with the outbreak of the 1914-18 War when part of the course was used for training.
 The old gun emplacements are still discernible just short of the first green.

 In 1920, with hostilities over, famous golf course architect Tom Simpson, creator of Sunningdale New Course and Herbert Fowler, designer of Walton Heath, were asked to produce nine new holes.
-The new nine-hole course was opened in 1921 and in the same year the Artisan Club (The Thistles) was formed.
+The new nine-hole course was opened in 1921 and in the same year, the Artisan Club (The Thistles) was formed.
 Eight of these holes, eleven to eighteen, though somewhat modified, are still in play today.
-A used officers mess hut was acquired and converted into a roomy and comfortable clubhouse.
+An officer's mess hut was acquired and converted into a roomy and comfortable clubhouse.